Manikanta1210/Diagnosis-of-age-using-hand-image/README.md

-# Bone-Age-Estimation
-Bone age estimation using hand X-Ray images
+# Diagnosis of age using hand image

 Well, in this project, we are going to estimate the bone age of people using X-Ray images of the hand.